 Skimo sprints are a special kind of races that require great technique at high speed in quickly changing terrain.

-They seem simple at the first glance because they are so short, however, even without considering the many transitions, a sprint race is arguably the most challenging event to pull off successfully on consistent basis.
+They seem simple at the first glance because they take only 3-5min, however, even without considering the many transitions, a sprint race is arguably the most challenging event to perform successfully on consistent basis.